404Setup/ModPublish/README.md

 ### Version Name Formatting

-You may want a more formatted version name (not version number), such as `MyMod 1.0.0 Fabric` instead of something like `my-mod-1.0.0+fabric.jar`.
+You may want a more formatted version name (not version number), such as `MyMod 1.0.0 Fabric 1.21.8` instead of something like
+`my-mod-1.0.0+fabric.jar`.

 Modrinth usually generates titles automatically, but CurseForge does not, and you don't want to manually copy it every